lafona/DEXBot/docs/follow_orders.rst

 The initial price, as a percentage of the spread between the highest bid and lowest ask.
 So "0" means the highest bid, "100" means the lowest ask, 50 means the midpoint between them, and so on.

-*Important*: you need to look at the market and get a sense of its orderbook for setting this, justing setting "50" blind can lead to stupid prices especially in illiquid markets.
+*Important*: you need to look at your chosen market carefully and get a sense of its orderbook before setting this, justing setting "50" blind can lead to stupid prices especially in illiquid markets.

 Reset